cisagov/get.gov/pages/about/about_index.md

 ## What we do

-We manage the .gov top-level domain.
-This includes the .gov registry and the .gov registrar.
+We manage the .gov domain registry.
+This includes the .gov registrar.

 - A **registry** contains domain names and registrant information for a top-level domain (like .gov, .com, or .org).
 - A **registrar** manages domain name registration.